sparkfunX/Qwiic_Relay/README.md

 ![SparkFun Qwiic Relay](https://cdn.sparkfun.com/assets/parts/1/2/8/6/6/14668-Qwiic_Relay-01.jpg)

-[*SparkX Qwiic Relay (SPX-14668)*](https://www.sparkfun.com/products/14668)

-Ever wanted to control something that consumes a lot of current?
-Don't want to hassle with isolating high voltage from your Arduino?
-Now you don't have to with the Qwiic Relay!
-This I2C device is allows you to control the Relay with simple I2C commands.
-You can check the status of the relay and even change the address on the fly, allowing you to control multiple Qwiic Relays!

-The Qwiic Relay can handle 5.5 Amps and up to 120 VAC-- perfect for large inductive loads like DC motors or a blender.
+[*SparkX Qwiic Relay (SPX-14668)*](https://www.sparkfun.com/products/14668) Have you ever wanted to control something powerful?
+Have you ever needed to turn on/off a high voltage device from your Arduino?
+Now you can with the Qwiic Relay!
+This device allows you to control large power loads with simple I<sup>2</sup>C commands.
+The Qwiic Relay can handle 10 Amps at 120 Volts AC, perfect for large inductive loads like DC motors or blenders.

+The Qwiic Relay comes with a default I<sup>2</sup>C address but can be changed with a simple command allowing you to control over 100 Qwiic Relays on a single bus!<sup>[1](#powerWarning)</sup>

 The Qwiic Relay comes fully assembled and uses the simple [Qwiic](https://www.sparkfun.com/qwiic) interface.
 No soldering, no voltage translation, no figuring out which pin is SDA or SCL, just plug and go!

-Worried about interacting with Mains (110VAC)?
-Consider looking at the [IoT Power Relay](https://www.sparkfun.com/products/14236).
+<div class="alert alert-warning"><b>Note:</b> Controlling high voltage (110/220VAC) requires certain precautions.
+A beginner can do it but if you're unsure then please consider the pre-made <a href="https://www.sparkfun.com/products/14236">IoT Power Relay</a>.
+It's not I<sup>2</sup>C but the IoT Power Relay contains shielding to prevent accidental shock.</div>

+<a name="powerWarning"></a>Footnote 1: Toggling lots of relays on a 3.3V bus can cause voltage spikes.
+An external power supply will be required.
 Repository Contents
 -------------------